Leverhulme Trust: History

 Lever extended his business activities in ways that both served and profited from the rapid rise of a mass market for basic consumer products.
 He was also a philanthropist, supporting a variety of educational, religious, civic, community and medical causes.
 His achievements were recognised in 1922 when the title of Lord Leverhulme of the Western Isles was conferred upon him.

 On his death in 1925, Lord Leverhulme left a proportion of his interest in the company he had founded, Lever Brothers, in trust for specific beneficiaries: to include first certain trade charities and secondly the provision of "scholarships for the purposes of research and education".
 The Leverhulme Trust was established.
-In the succeeding years, Lever Brothers became a cornerstone of Unilever, a major multinational company, created in 1930 by the merger of Lever Brothers with Margarine Unie of the Netherlands.
+In the succeeding years, Lever Brothers became a cornerstone of Unilever, created in 1930 by the merger of Lever Brothers with Margarine Unie of the Netherlands.
 The Leverhulme Trust's shareholding thus became part of Unilever plc.
 November 1983 saw an evolution in the arrangements for the two charitable objectives.
 Subsequently, the Leverhulme Trust has been able to give concentrated attention to research and education.

 Grant schemes

-The Trust seeks to provide mechanisms for the support of researchers and students which can be effective at all stages in their careers; and currently offers the following schemes:
+The Trust seeks to provide mechanisms for the support of researchers and students, and currently offers the following schemes: